sodiadrhain/flutterwave-go/README.md

 # flutterwave-go
 Flutterwave go library is built for accessing the Flutterwave API.

-It is currenctly designed for the V3 API's.
+It is currenctly designed for the V3 APIs.

 DOCUMENTATION: https://developer.flutterwave.com/docs